 FIG 2: CNCnetPDM Haas Machine Data

-Initially HaasData queries data that is known to be output by most NGC controllers.
+Initially HaasData queries data that is known to be output by most controllers.
 At the top of the output area right you can see information returned by your controller.
 The Q + Number item is the command name to be used for machine-monitoring with the CNCnetPDM Haas device driver.

 Machine Serial Number (Q100)